These pages are

 Normal hearing, color vision and depth perception

-Distance and near vision, with lenses, at least 20/30 each eye
+Distance and near vision (with lenses) must be 20/30 each eye

 Connecticut driver's license and residence prior to graduation